qwark97/interview/fetcher/vendorAPI.md

 - Expected data volume is more than can be processed in memory at once
 - When there is no next link, it means all users are fetched
 - If request returns HTTP 429, it needs to be retried
-- If requests lasts longer than 10 seconds, it needs to be retried